|Values are valid only on day of printing.|

 If the fetus has an open neural tube defect, AFP is thought to leak directly into the amniotic fluid causing unexpectedly high concentrations of AFP.
 Other fetal abnormalities such as omphalocele, gastroschisis, congenital renal disease, and esophageal atresia; and other fetal distress situations such as threatened abortion, prematurity, and fetal demise, may also show AFP elevations.
 Decreased amniotic fluid AFP values may be seen when gestational age has been overestimated.

 A diagnostic alpha-fetoprotein (AFP) cutoff level of 2.0 multiples of median (MoM), followed by acetylcholinesterase (AChE) confirmatory testing on positive results, is capable of detecting 96% of open spina bifida cases with a false-positive rate of only 0.06% in non blood-stained specimens.

 AChE analysis is an essential confirmatory test for all amniotic fluid specimens with positive AFP results.
 Normal amniotic fluid does not contain AChE, unless contributed by the fetus as a result of open communication between fetal central nervous system (eg, open neural tube defects), or to a lesser degree, fetal circulation.
 All amniotic fluid specimens testing positive for AFP will have the AChE test performed.
-Because false-positive AChE may occur from a bloody tap, specimens with positive AChE results will also be tested for the presence of fetal hemoglobin, which may cause both elevated AFP and AChE levels.
+False-positive AChE may occur from a bloody tap, which may cause both elevated AFP and AChE levels.

 This test is for screening only.